technicallyerik/demo-dotnetmvc/README.md

 [Attribute Routing](http://attributerouting.net/) to map the root directory to this action.
 Inside the function, we hit the service to get the list of available currencies.
 We create a new instance of the view model, pass in the currencies, setup some defaults, and pass it to the view.
-How does it know what view to display?
+You may be wondering how it knows what view to display.
 By default, calling View() will look for */Views/[Controller]/[Action].cshtml*

 The Convert() action takes in the posted back form.
 Since we created the form elements